·

 Misleading.
 While California electricity rates have been rising (for reasons we've covered in our grid costs article), there is no penalty for not participating in SGIP.
 The program is entirely voluntary.

-"Free solar" or "No out-of-pocket cost"
+"Free system" or "No out-of-pocket cost"

 "Assessment scheduled this week" or "Final notice"

 High-pressure tactic.
-Legitimate solar assessments are scheduled at the homeowner's request, not imposed by the company.
+Legitimate assessments are scheduled at the homeowner's request, not imposed by the company.
 Any mailer that creates artificial urgency — implying you must act immediately or lose your chance — is using a pressure tactic.

 Official-looking branding (utility logos, colors, seals)